-General operating fund - a restricted fund, reports contributions from the Department of Indigenous and Northern Affairs Canada, Government of Canada as outlined in the Implementation Plan for the Gwich'in Comprehensive Land Claim Agreement, its related expenditure, assets and liabilities in respect of the core operations of the Board.
+General operating fund - a restricted fund, reports contributions from the Crown-Indigenous Relations and Northern Affairs Canada as outlined in the Implementation Plan for the Gwich'in Comprehensive Land Claim Agreement, its related expenditure, assets and liabilities in respect of the core operations of the Board.
 Contributions which are unused by the agreement termination date shall be retained by the Board, provided the Board meets the commitments under the contribution agreement.